 Phi Delta Epsilon (PhiDE)

 Phi Delta Epsilon is an international professional medical fraternity whose mission is to create physicians of integrity with a lifelong commitment to our guiding principles of philanthropy, deity, and education.
 We were founded on the idea that anyone with enough passion and integrity can be a physician, and that all physicians and patients should be treated equally.
 Our chapter hopes to foster a genuine supportive “PhiDE Family” environment.
 Our future goals include formally establishing our Big/Little mentorship program and founding “families”, continue our work with our local Children’s Miracle Network Hospital.

 Qlub Med: LGBTQ+ and Allied Medical Professionals

 Qlub Med was created to provide professional and personal support to LGBTQ+ students, faculty, and staff while working to improve healthcare for LGBTQ+ individuals both locally and outside of Las Vegas.
-Qlub Med seeks to foster an inclusive culture at UNLV School of Medicine, connect LGBTQ+ mentors with students, and encourage community service opportunities related to LGBTQ+ issues.
+Qlub Med seeks to foster an inclusive culture at the Kerkorian School of Medicine, connect LGBTQ+ mentors with students, and encourage community service opportunities related to LGBTQ+ issues.
 We also seek to train and educate healthcare providers and students both informally and formally on topics pertaining to the unique needs of LGBTQ+ individuals.